vocdoni/docs/src/architecture/services/gateway.md

 ### Discovery mechanism

-A Gateway is a neutral piece of the ecosystem which can be contributed by any third party.
-Any kind of organization might run Gateway instances to improve network access and increase resilence against potential attacks.
+A Gateway is a neutral piece of the ecosystem which can be hosted by any third party.
+Any kind of organization might run Gateway instances to improve network access and increase resilience against potential attacks.

 To this end, Gateways use an automatic discovery system through a P2P messaging network so that Bootnodes know of their existence.
 Clients make requests to Bootnodes and fetch a fresh list of working Gateways.